Registration for entry can be made at any age. It is usual for parents to visit the school before registering their child.

 Hollygirt accepts children aged 3 to 16 years.

 a) Pupils must be of the correct age and maturity to enter a particular year group.
-From time to time, where there are unusual circumstances, pupils may be admitted ‘out of year’ where the Headmistress is satisfied that it is in the interests both of the pupil and of the school community for this to occur.
+From time to time, where there are unusual circumstances, pupils may be admitted ‘out of year’ where the Head is satisfied that it is in the interests both of the pupil and of the school community for this to occur.

 b) Pupils must be of an appropriate aptitude and ability range to be able to benefit from an education at Hollygirt.
 We cater for children with a range of academic and social needs.